Intergroup Relations

-We bring dialogue to any setting.
+We bring dialogue and evaluation to any setting.

 With increased levels of tension and acts of bias and hatred within communities and school settings, teachers, parents and community leaders are either facilitating or avoiding difficult discussions about social justice, human rights and dignity.
 And they don’t always go as we’d hope.